Welcome to today's edition of the Rush 24-7 podcast.

 So you got Dingy Harry pronouncing it a failure.

-Uh Petraeus and Pace are incompetent.
+Petraeus and Pace are incompetent.

-Which leads me to say something, and I've I've I've held this in long enough.
+I've held this in long enough.

 We hear that it does not undermine their morale.

-Uh there they tell us they don't like hearing it.
+They tell us they don't like hearing it.

 But who is the one telling us this?

-Uh Reed, Pelosi.
+Reed, Pelosi.

-They they get defense.
+They get defensive.

-Oh, we we support the troops.
+No, we support the troops.

 And who knows more about the troop morale than Reed and Pelosi?

-Dennis Kasenich?
+Dennis Kucenich?

 Everybody's making hay here about Bush's approval numbers.

-At twenty-nine, Congress is lower than that.
+At 29, Congress is lower than that.

-Uh I think Dingy Harry also, didn't he once criticize Justice Clarence Thomas, saying his opinions are stupid and uninformed and some such thing.
+I think Dingy Harry also, didn't he once criticize Justice Clarence Thomas, saying his opinions are stupid and uninformed and some such thing.

-I'll tell you, I'll tell you who's incompetent.
+I'll tell you who's incompetent.

-And over in the House, if you want miss incompetent, it's Nancy Pelosi.
+And over in the House, if you want Miss Incompetent, it's Nancy Pelosi.

-It's really hard.
+It is really hard.

-They can't come up with enough Democrat votes on getting rid of don't ask, don't tell.
+They can't come up with enough Democrat votes on getting rid of Don't Ask, Don't Tell.

 She can't get anything done other than to harass Bush.

-The true incompetence is in Dingy Harry's office and Nancy Pelosi's office, and to insult yet again the troops and their commanders is beyond the pale, folks.
+The true incompetence is in Dingy Harry's office and Nancy Pelosi's office and to insult yet again the troops and their commanders is beyond the pale, folks.

 We'll be back.

-Not only the most influential, the most effective and the most impactful.
+Not only the most influential, the most effective, and the most impactful.

-And I would even go so far as to say the most controlling, in a good way, talk show host and media figure in uh the world today.
+And I would even go so far as to say the most controlling, in a good way, talk show host and media figure in the world today.

 Except when Caesar Hugo Chavez goes on national TV in Venezuela, I can't compete with that.

-800 282-2882 if you want to be at a program.
+800-282-2882, if you want to be in a program.

 Magneni.